 The easiest way to distinguish a server board from a workstation board is by the connector with audio outputs.
 There are no sound cards on the server boards.

-It is believed that two processors give good results in games due to the large number of cores.
-However, this video clearly shows how increasing the number of cores improves performance – FPS increases, but not in proportion to the cost of a PC with two multi-core processors.
+It is believed that two processors give good results in games due to a large number of cores.
+However, this video clearly shows how increasing the number of cores improves performance -FPS increases, but not in proportion to the cost of a PC with two multi-core processors.